Ragavirajimagesh/CODSOFT-1/README.md

 📌 Conclusion

 This project provides hands-on experience in data science workflows and showcases the practical use of machine learning for predictive analysis.

+📽 Demo Video
+The project demo video has been uploaded to GitHub under the **Releases** section.

+➡️ Please navigate to **Releases → v1.0** and download the video to view the full demonstration.